pitfail/pitfail-reports/report2/report2.rst

 Social Features
 ---------------
-Pitfail's original mockups included a real-time newsfeed at the bottom of every page.
+PitFail's original mockups included a real-time newsfeed at the bottom of every page.
 This news feed was a log of trading history and served as a hub for social interaction between users.
-A limited implementation of this newsfeed is included in the current version of Pitfail.
+A limited implementation of this newsfeed is included in the current version of PitFail.
 Unlike the mockup, the newsfeed is included in every page's sidebar instead of the footer.
-This is similar to the real-time feed that was recently added to Facebook and will be familiar to the majority of Pitfail's users.
+This is similar to the real-time feed that was recently added to Facebook and will be familiar to the majority of PitFail's users.

 .. raw:: latex